 Padel

-Then, in 2018, 'Ale' joined up with Matías Diaz and reached the final in the Valladolid Open, where they defeated Maxi Sánchez and Sanyo Gutiérrez and secured Galán his first title on the World Padel Tour.
+His World Padel Tour debut came in 2016, partnering with Juan Cruz Belluati.
+They spent two years building their ranking before Galán joined forces with Matías Diaz in 2018.
+That year, they reached the final of the Valladolid Open, where they defeated Maxi Sánchez and Sanyo Gutiérrez, securing Galán his first World Padel Tour title.

 01